thatsciencegal/lidar_scaling/README.md

 * summary_plots.R has all of the plotting code, except for the Moran's I plots.
 Those can be created with the moran_plots.R code.
 Also, summary_plots.R contains the code to run the correlation analyses and make the corresponding plots.
 * las_norm.R is not required to run.
 It was used to normalize the las files stored in the data repository.
 This same code can be found at the beginning of the lidar_scaling.R file.
 * lidar_plot.R is not required either.
 It allows you to visualize each lidar tile.
+* lidar_slope_calc.R calculates slope and doing the regression analyses related to slope

 ## Important - lidar_scaling.r